weicht/learningRabbitMQ/README.md

 When you publish msgs to an exchange, each msg on the channel gets a unique id.
 IDs start with 1.
 The Producer must keep track of the numbers as they are NOT returned with the basic_publish command.

-Instead of persistent exchanges/queues, the Producer should use "confirms" to guarantee delivery.
+Instead of persistent exchanges/queues, the Producer should use "confirms" to guarantee delivery to RabbitMQ.
 ```
 channel.confirm_delivery()  #to put the channel in confirm mode
 ```